 - Diabetes foot ulcers

-- Neuropathy that may hide the symptoms of angina, chest pain that warns of heart disease and a heart attack
+- Nerve damage that hides the symptoms of chest pain (angina) that warns of heart disease and a heart attack

 Calling your health care provider